Smoothness of the law of manifold-valued Markov processes with jumps: The smoothness result on manifolds

 (the determinant is computed for orthonormal bases on the tangent spaces).
 It is therefore sufficient to estimate the derivatives of $a^{-1}$; the condition is for instance satisfied for the canonical equations of Theorem \ref{canth}.
 Moreover, the process can be killed when it quits some open subset.
 More precisely, consider a process on a manifold $M_0$ associated to an equation with coefficient $a_0$, let $M$ be an open subset of $M_0$, and kill the process when it quits $M$.
 This process is obtained by considering the equation with coefficient

-Then $a_\star^\eps$ is continuous if the same property holds true for $a_0$, because the map which sends a measure on $M_0$ to its restriction to $M$ is continuous from $\measure^\ell(M_0)$ to $\measure^\ell(M)$.
+Then $a_\star^\eps$ is continuous if the same property holds true for $a_0$, because the map which sends a measure on $M_0$ to its restriction to $M$ is continuous from $\measure^{\,\ell} (M_0)$ to $\measure^{\,\ell}(M)$.
 We shall however notice that Assumption \ref{asjump} below often fails for this example.
 Other examples will be given in Section \ref{jcoeff}.

-\emph{Second condition.} In this condition the smoothness of $a(x,\lambda)$ is assumed with respect to $x$ for $\lambda$ small, but no smoothness is assumed with respect to $\lambda$ except for $\lambda\to0$.
-If however $a$ is smooth in $(x,\lambda)$, then the condition is satisfied for $\gamma=2$.
+\emph{Second condition.} In this condition, the smoothness of $a(x,\lambda)$ is assumed with respect to $x$ for $\lambda$ small, but no smoothness is assumed with respect to $\lambda $ except for $\lambda\to0$.
+If however $a$ is smooth in $(x,\lambda)$, then the condition is satisfied for $\gamma =2$.
 In particular, canonical equations of Section \ref{caneq} satisfy the condition.

-\emph{Third condition.} The additional assumption on $b$ in the finite variation case $\alpha<1$ means that the solution $X$ of our equation is a pure jump process; it is required in order to apply the results of \cite{picard97,pic:sav00}.
+\emph{Third condition.} The additional assumption on $b$ in the finite variation case $\alpha<1$ means that the solution $X$ of our equation is a pure jump process; it is required in order to apply the results of \cite{picard97,picsav00}.

-\emph{Fourth condition.} The surjectivity of $\abar(x)$ is a non degeneracy condition.
+\emph{Fourth condition.} The surjectivity of $\abar(x)$ is a nondegeneracy condition.
 This condition says that small jumps go in all the directions, and is similar to the ellipticity condition for continuous diffusions.

 Let us now give the additional assumption concerning big jumps.
 It is stating, roughly speaking, that the process cannot come from a very distant point by jumping.

 \begin{assumption} If $U$ is relatively compact, then